Understanding MEDDIC: The Ultimate Guide to this Powerful Sales Methodology

 An economic buyer is a decision-maker: a person in the organization who has the authority to spend and drive the project.

 Usually, it’s the person who handles the economic profit or loss of the project where your solution will be implemented.
-The economic buyer considers the big picture and has a clear view of the business benefits – which is why they’re traditionally the person who makes the final decision on whether or not to buy your solution.
+The economic buyer considers the big picture and has a clear view of the business benefits–which is why the decision to buy your solution will be made by them.

 It’s important to research and be prepared to meet an economic buyer, since they could be your key to success.
-Check their decision-making process to be better prepared for the meeting.
-Think about the value proposition that your product brings to this specific persona.
+Do some checks about their decision-making process to be better prepared for the meeting.
+Think about the value proposition that your product brings to this specific person.

 MEDDIC Questions to Ask